The signals of doomsday II: Cosmological signatures of late time $SU(3)_c$ symmetry breaking: Model for SU(3)c gauge symmetry breaking

 Figure \ref{Vphi} illustrates the characteristic potential for this first-order phase transition scenario.
 It shows the false vacuum with unbroken symmetry at $\psi = 0$ and the true vacuum with broken symmetry at $\psi \neq 0$.
-The difference in energy density between these vacua is denoted by $\delta V$, while $V_0$ acts as the cosmological constant.
+The difference in energy density between these vacua is denoted by $\delta V$, while $V_0$ is the overall shift of the potential that our calculations do not depend on.
+But for example, we could use this freedom to shift the whole potential up to avoid tunneling into an AdS space with negative cosmological constant (where the whole region would collapse into a black hole).

 The presence of a deeper true minimum in the potential indicates that any location in the universe will ultimately tunnel into the true vacuum, where the $SU(3)_c$ symmetry is broken.
 However, the rate of tunneling is determined by the energy difference between the vacua and the height of the potential barrier.
 For a phenomenologically valid model, the tunneling rate must be sufficiently slow so that the lifetime of the false vacuum is at least of the order of the age of the universe.